 GDPR will have a long-standing impact on the regulatory environment in the European Union.
 As we approach the compliance deadline, we want to reassure our customers about our continued commitment towards data protection.
 Leonardo Hodgson, Cerillion Skyline product manager, talks through the steps that we have taken to help businesses become GDPR compliant.

 The landmark General Data Protection Regulation (GDPR) will come into effect in just over a week from now.
 GDPR will replace old rules around data protection and will expand the individual privacy rights of EU citizens.
-This new regulation mandates specific obligations for data controllers (SaaS customers) and data processors (SaaS suppliers) which are further described in this previous blog
+This new regulation mandates specific obligations for data controllers (SaaS customers) and data processors (SaaS suppliers).

 What is Cerillion doing about GDPR?